 Pap smear when combined with treatment of pre-cervical cancer and early-stage cancer, has been successful in preventing up to 80% of invasive cervical cancer cases in the developed world.
 Also in developing nations, high rates of cervical cancer mortality still persist due to lack of effective screening programs and low uptake of Pap smear testing.
 Newer technologies such as the HPV/DNA test (QIAGEN, Gaithersburg, MD, USA), cervicovaginal self-sampling, and HPV vaccination have the potential to increase screening and reduce cervical cancer in developing countries.

 However, awareness concerning new screening and cervical cancer prevention methods remains low among most ladies, with studies recording almost no awareness of HPV infection, HPV screening and adolescent vaccination for the prevention of future disease in rural areas.

 - Cervical cancer continues to be a public health problem in Africa, but screening using VIA (Visual inspection of the cervix using acetic acid) is practical and feasible even in rural settings.
 Implementation of cervical cancer screening in all eligible women should be a national priority.

 - Parents are advised to vaccinate their daughters against cervical cancer.

-- Attempts to reinforcing the knowledge of cervical cancer and correcting the wrong perceptions towards cervical cancer prevention will have a positive influence on its practice and furthermore assist all stakeholders in the health sector to work together to establish a national programme for cervical cancer treatment, screening and vaccination.
+- Attempts to reinforcing the information of cervical cancer and correcting the wrong perceptions towards cervical cancer prevention can have a positive influence on its practice and furthermore assist all stakeholders in the health sector to work together to establish a national programme for cervical cancer treatment, screening, and vaccination.